 </main>

-Note: that I purposely format the final HTML code, so it's easy to read during the lesson.
+We intentionally format the final HTML code so you can easily read it during the lesson.
 If you repeat the steps in the tutorial, Pug may give you a slightly different formatting.
-This isn't a problem and it's not a mistake.
+It isn't a problem or a mistake.

 Inside the modules, you can also pass a file to connect.
-This is a priority option, because it's better not to have the text inside the Pug files, and store them separately instead.
-This is a big topic devoted to application architecture, but try to keep the text and the output separate.
+It is a priority option because it is better not to have the text inside the Pug files and store them separately instead.
+It is a big topic devoted to application architecture, but you should keep the text and the output separate.
 The less text Pug contains, the easier it is to work with.

 To connect a file to a module, we use include

-again, followed by the name of the module and the file to be connected.
+again, followed by the module name and the file to be connected:

 main